speedingplanet/bcbsks-html-css-javascript/labs/html/html-labs.md

 Add a link at the bottom "Home" pointing back to `index.html`.

 Test the links both here (`clients.html`) and `index.html` to make sure they refer to the appropriate pages.

+## Forms

+Create a file `add-client.html`.
+It should have a form with the following fields:

+- Label: First Name, field name: firstName, type: text
+- Label: Last Name, field name: lastName, type: text
+- Label: City, field name: city, type: text
+- Label: State, field name: state, type: drop down with a selection of states
+  - If you want all 50 states, you could use the content here: https://alvinalexander.com/blog/post/jsp/states-for-html-select-option-tag-drop-down-list/
+- Label: Policy holder, field name: policyHolder, type: checkbox
+- Label: Dependents?, field name: dependents, type: radio buttons, values: yes | no

+The form should point its `action` attribute to `/add-client`.
+This URL requires a firstName, lastName, city, and state to be passed.
+It will return errors if any of those four fields are missing.

+Build the form with the first name, last name, city, and state fields.
+Try it out to see if it works.
+Then add the policy holder field, see if it works.
+Then do the same for the dependents field.